 This list below are the common symptoms that someone suffering from Hashimoto's thyroiditis may experience.
 There are others that aren't on this list, but these are the ones I've found to be most common amongst the clients I've worked with and those in my community.

-If you prefer to watch rather than read, this video details all of the Hashimoto's flare up symptoms as well:
+If you prefer to watch rather than read, this full-length YouTube video details all of the Hashimoto's flare up symptoms as well:

 These symptoms are common if you've not done anything at all or if you've treated your disease with medication, and are also common flare up symptoms even if you've put your disease into remission (typically through diet and lifestyle changes).